liberland/laws/drafting/drafts/judical-process-law.md

 As a general rule, the Supreme Court will not review cases where the decision is more than ten years old, except in exceptional circumstances, such as when there is a strong indication that the case was resolved in a grossly unjust manner, with significant consequences for the parties involved, the justice system in Liberland, or individual liberty.

 ### Article 52: Reopening the Case
 1. When the Supreme Court decides to review a case, the appellate court shall compile a detailed documentation of the case and promptly submit it to the Supreme Court.
-The court will also notify the applicant and other parties, instructing them to prepare an addendum to their application or response within 30 days.
+The court will also notify the applicant and other parties, instructing them to prepare an addendum to their Application or response within 30 days.
 2. Upon being informed that the Supreme Court has decided to review the case, the applicant may notify the court that they do not wish to continue the process.
 In this event, the final decision will be confirmed and the process will end, although the Supreme Court may still choose to reopen the case on its own accord.
 If the applicant remains silent for more than 8 working days or explicitly confirms their agreement to proceed with the case, the case will be reopened and heard by the Supreme Court.
-3. After the applicant has either remained silent or confirmed their consent to proceed before the Supreme Court, they may not withdraw or modify their application.
+3. After the applicant has either remained silent or confirmed their consent to proceed before the Supreme Court, they may not withdraw or modify their Application.

 ### Article 53: Supreme Court Process
 1. The process before the Supreme Court follows the same general structure as the regular judicial process.
 However, the justices of the Supreme Court may choose to disregard or modify any phase of the process as they deem necessary.
 If they decide to make any changes, they shall inform the parties at the commencement of the proceedings.